Environmental impacts monitoring

 Through the mapping of needs, direct listening and active participation of colleagues, since 2009 the Mobility Manager of the Group drafts the work-home travel plans every year.
 For example, the one carried out on Turin (Work-Home Movement Plan 2019).

-The figure of Employee Commuting, not included in the Consolidated Non-financial Statement and related only to the Italian perimeter, amounted to 49,345 tons in 2019 remaining substantially in line with the figure of 49,009 tons in 2018.
+The figure of Employee Commuting, not included in the Consolidated Non-financial Statement and related only to the Italian perimeter, amounted to 33,795 tons in 2020 vs 49,345 tons in 2019 with a reduction influenced by the increased use of smart working due to the COVID-19 emergency.

 A monitored and certified process